pkuma-msft/pkuma-msft.github.io/azure-test-plans/articles/testcase-import-export-csv.md

 #### How do I opt-in to this feature?
 **This is no more required since the feature is now enabled on all Organizations!**
-To opt-in to import/export, send us an e-mail at [importexporthelp@microsoft.com](mailto:importexporthelp@microsoft.com?subject=Import/export%20feature%20enable%20request&body=My%20Azure%20DevOps%20Organization%20name%20is:).
-Please ensure you **include your Azure DevOps organization name in the email**.
-We will reply back to you as soon as the feature is enabled on your organization.

-#### Where do I report issues or bugs?
-To report issues, bugs or any other suggestions, you can again write to us at [importexporthelp@microsoft.com](mailto:importexporthelp@microsoft.com?subject=Import/export%20bug%20report&body=<Please%20provide%20detailed%20description%20of%20the%20issue%20and%20attach%20the%20CSV%20file%20if%20you%20can>)

 #### Feature description
-You will find the import/export option in the ```Define``` tab in the new Test Plans experience, as shown below.
+Make sure you have [Basic + Test Plans](https://docs.microsoft.com/en-us/azure/devops/organizations/billing/buy-basic-access-add-users?view=azure-devops#assign-users-basic-or-basic--test-plans) license.
+Select any static suite in the new Test Plans experience.
+You will find the import/export option in the ```Define``` tab, as shown below.
 ![Import/export option in Define tab](../images/import-export-option-ui.png)

 The ```Down``` arrow lets you export the test cases in the current suite into a CSV file and save it on disk.
 The ```Up``` arrow lets you upload a CSV file and import the test cases in to the currently selected suite.
 Currently, all the test cases within a Suite get exported and selecting only a subset of the test cases has no effect.
 We are looking to add support to export only selected test cases in a future update.